-Based on habitat associations, special-status species I expect to use the project sites as habitat, but which have yet to be detected there, include rufous hummingbird, white-tailed kite, sharp-shinned hawk, western screech-owl, Lewis's woodpecker, olive-sided flycatcher, California thrasher, Bullock's oriole, yellow warbler, and at least several more of the bat species in Table 2.
-The project sites are most likely habitat of these species, and others in Table 2.
+Based on habitat associations, special-status species I expect to use either of the project sites as habitat, but which have yet to be detected there, include rufous hummingbird, white-tailed kite, sharp-shinned hawk, western screech-owl, Lewis's woodpecker, olive-sided flycatcher, California thrasher, Bullock's oriole, yellow warbler, and at least several more of the bat species in Table 2.
+Both project sites at 605 Bridgeway and 83 Princess Street are most likely habitat of these species, and of others in Table 2.